nyayomat/Nyayomat-ACP-Smart-Contract/README.md

 #### Installation && Deployment

-0. Ensure you have dependencies according to the [prerequisites](#prerequisites) beofre you continue.
+0. Ensure you have dependencies according to the [prerequisites](#prerequisites) before you continue.
 1. Deploy the smart contracts to the testnet by running the following command:

    ```